Mayo Clinic Care Network Content

 Mild dementia due to Alzheimer's disease

-Alzheimer's disease is often diagnosed in the mild dementia stage, when it becomes clear to family and doctors that a person is having significant trouble with memory and thinking that impacts daily functioning.
+Alzheimer's disease often is diagnosed in the mild dementia stage.
+This is when it becomes clear to family and doctors that a person has significant trouble with memory and thinking.
+The symptoms affect daily functioning.

 In the mild dementia stage, people may experience:

 • Memory loss of recent events.
-Individuals may have an especially hard time remembering newly learned information and ask the same question over and over.
+Individuals may have a hard time remembering newly learned information.
+They may ask the same question over and over.

-• Difficulty with problem-solving, complex tasks and sound judgments.
+• Trouble with problem-solving, complex tasks and sound judgments.
 Planning a family event or balancing a checkbook may become overwhelming.
 Many people experience lapses in judgment, such as when making financial decisions.

 • Changes in personality.
-People may become subdued or withdrawn — especially in socially challenging situations — or show uncharacteristic irritability or anger.
+People may become quiet or withdrawn, especially in socially challenging situations.
+They may be irritable or angry when that's not typical for them.
 Reduced motivation to complete tasks also is common.

 • Getting lost or misplacing belongings.
 Individuals have increasing trouble finding their way around, even in familiar places.
 It's also common to lose or misplace things, including valuable items.